 THE CONFERENCE OF THE CONTRACTING PARTIES

-10. REQUESTS the Standing Committee to establish, at its 66th meeting, a working group on RIS updating, with new terms of reference based on those in Annex 1 of document SC64 Doc.26, to conduct the following work in the 2025-2028 triennium for adoption at the 16th meeting of the Conference of the Contracting Parties (COP16), and in so doing to take into account the proposals and challenges identified by Contracting Parties listed in Annex 2 of the same document:
+10. [REQUESTS the Standing Committee] [DECIDES] to establish[, at its 66th meeting,] a [RIS] working group [on RIS updating] ,[PLACEHOLDER ON THE ADOPTION OF THE TOR] [with new terms of reference based on those in Annex 1 of document SC64 Doc.26],

+10bis DECIDES that the RIS working group is to conduct the following work in the 2025-2028 triennium [for adoption at the 16th meeting of the Conference of the Contracting Parties (COP16), and in so doing to take] taking into account [the proposals and challenges identified] the report of the Working Group on RIS Updating [by Contracting Parties listed in Annex 2 of the same document]:

 a.
-Conduct a Party-led prioritization of the essential data required for RIS updates, and subsequent update to the RIS format, with the aim of [reducing the administrative and technical burden on the Parties and] enabling the timely submission of data and information;
+Conduct a Party-led prioritization of the essential data required for RIS [updates], and subsequent update to the RIS format, with the aim of [reducing the administrative and technical burden on the Parties and] enabling the timely submission of data and information, [based on the following guidelines:

+[Reducing the administrative and technical burden on Parties, taking into consideration existing capacity;]

+Distinguishing compulsory and optional fields in the RIS format; and identify fields that can be removed, divided or combined or added,

+Distinguishing fields that require update, especially critical ones (e.g. factors with adverse effect), from those which do not (e.g. climate or site boundaries);

+Identifying fields for which the RIS format wording requires updating or clarification and, where possible, improve their definition and description; and

+Consider an improvement of the cycle for updates;

+Considering advice from the STRP on the scientific and technical aspects of the prioritization and subsequent update of the RIS format, and ensuring that important historical data is not lost as a result of updating the RIS format; and]

 b.
-Based on the outcomes of the prioritization exercise and subsequent update of the RIS format, conduct an update of the relevant sections of the Strategic Framework and guidelines for the future development of the List of Wetlands of International Importance of the Convention on Wetlands (2022 update) following agreement at the appropriate COP to the outcomes of the Working Group;
+Based on the outcomes of the prioritization exercise and subsequent update of the RIS format, [conduct] [consider] an update of the relevant sections of the Strategic Framework and guidelines for the future development of the List of Wetlands of International Importance of the Convention on Wetlands (2022 update) following agreement at the appropriate COP to the outcomes of the Working Group;

 c.
 Provide guidance on completeness of data to be submitted for an RIS update and provide context for how the submitted information will be utilized; and

-d.
-Work with the Scientific and Technical Review Panel (STRP) to understand the implications of changing the RIS updating timeframe;
+Provide proposals for changes, both through the submission of recommendations to Standing Committee and the provision of a draft resolution for COP16.

+11. INSTRUCTS the Secretariat to[, based on the outcomes of the working group on RIS updating:

-11. INSTRUCTS the Secretariat to identify and recommend to the Standing Committee means to enable the automated transfer of data to RIS from external sources for specific fields, including species lists;
+] Identify and recommend to the Standing Committee means to enable the automated transfer of data to RIS from external sources for specific fields, including species lists;

-12. [REQUESTS Contracting Parties to use Resolution XI.8 Annex 2 (Rev. COP14) as the main reference for the Ramsar Information Sheets completion and update;]
+[Improve the user-friendliness of the online and offline templates and database filters for the RSIS;

+Allow for the upload of bulk updates of offline inputs.]

-13. [[INVITES][FURTHER SUGGESTS] Contracting Parties to [utilize][consider] the Ramsar Regional Center East Asia (RRC-EA) practitioner’s guide for Ramsar Site Designation and Updating of Ramsar Information Sheets as a [reference][starting] point for how a Contracting Party can update RIS, and INVITES the RRC-EA to work with Contracting Parties to improve the guide, in line with the agreed updated RIS format;] and
+13. [INVITES Contracting Parties to [utilize][consider] the Ramsar Regional Center East Asia (RRC-EA) practitioner’s guide for Ramsar Site Designation and Updating of Ramsar Information Sheets as a [reference][starting point] [guidance] for how a Contracting Party can update RIS, and INVITES the RRC-EA to work with Contracting Parties to improve the guide, in line with the agreed updated RIS format;] and

 14. REQUESTS the STRP to consider the recommendations of the working group and provide advice on maintaining the scientific integrity of RIS data collection in this and any future work of a working group on RIS updating.